 Simply click the ‘Go’ button in the widget below and the speed test will return figures for download and upload speed, which you can compare against the advertised speeds of the internet plan you’re signed up to.

 Why you can trust Tom's Guide?
 Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 When you’re looking at internet plans from different providers, you’ll notice they report a typical evening speed figure, which refers to the download speed you can expect during the peak evening hours of 7pm to 11pm.

 During these hours, a higher number of people are expected to be using the network, causing speeds to potentially slow down.
 NBN providers have had to quote this figure since 2017 in response to the Australian Competition & Consumer Commission’s (ACCC) claims that some providers were misleading customers with their speed claims.
 5G home internet providers were asked to start reporting typical evening speeds in November 2022.

 The good news is that the majority of NBN providers are now delivering either the full download speeds of the tier you’re signed up to, or at the very least, the typical evening speed figures they quote.
-In some cases, some telcos actually exceed the advertised speeds, as was evident in the ACCC’s most recent Measuring Broadband Australia performance report, published in December 2022.
+In some cases, some telcos actually exceed the advertised speeds, as is regularly evident in the ACCC’s Measuring Broadband Australia performance report.

-This report found that some telcos, including Launtel, Exetel and Optus, delivered over 100% of the advertised plan speeds, not just during all hours of the day, but during the busy evening hours too.
+These reports have previously found that some telcos, including Launtel, Exetel and Optus, deliver over 100% of the advertised plan speeds, not just during all hours of the day, but during the busy evening hours too.

 What are the NBN speeds?